 - Wrap the ribs in foil on a baking sheet, being sure to seal the edges tightly.

 - Cook for 2 hours.
-You’ll know it’s ready when the meat begins to pull back from the bone.
-Remove the ribs from the foil and coat with bbq sauce.
+You’ll know it’s ready when the meat pulls back from the bone and becomes fork tender.
+Continue cooking until the bone gives easily when pulled.